 We will travel by jeep or foot to the most important archeological sites for tiki and explore the many tiki of this religious sanctuary, which is the largest ever found in Polynesia.
 We will also see some petroglyphs of rare quality as well as a giant banyan tree hiding a stone lined pit.

-Day 11: Nuku Hiva (Taihoae) & Island of Ua Pou
+Day 10: Nuku Hiva (Taiohae) and Ua Pou

 After an exciting few days exploring the islands, we have a full day at sea to reflect on our adventures and relax on board the Aranui III.

-Our last port of call is Rangiroa, with its 42 mile long by 16 mile wide turquoise lagoon; it is the largest atoll in the Tuamotu Archipelago and the second largest in the world.
+Rangiroa, with its 42 mile long by 16 mile wide turquoise lagoon, is the largest atoll in the Tuamotu Archipelago and the second largest in the world.
 Rangiroa offers sunshine, white coral beaches and an immense playground for water sports and activities.
 Lagoon fragrant scent of tiare, and frangipani, the island's fascinating history is ever present.
 In the tiny village of Vaitahu, Spanish explorers landed in 1595 and opened fire on a crowd of the curious islanders, killing about 200.
 Tahuata is also the site of the first French settlement in the Marquesas in 1842.
 The excursions include amazing snorkeling through the pass amongst thousands of colorful fish of all shapes and sizes together with 3 or 4 varieties of sharks.

 Day 14: Morning arrival in Papeete, Tahiti